-- To mitigate the potential for herbicide drift into sensitive aquatic and native riparian habitats, the Department recommends applying a minimum buffer of 20 ft (for spot applications), 100ft (if using ground application), 350 ft (if using low-altitude aerial spraying), or 1,320 ft (if using high-altitude aerial spraying; USFWS 2007) around all aquatic habitats and native riparian vegetation in the proposed treatment area. - To mitigate the potential for herbicide drift into sensitive habitats for federally- or state-listed species, the Department recommends applying a minimum buffer of 10 ft (for spot applications), 90 ft (if using ground application), 300 ft (if using low-altitude aerial spraying), or 1,320 ft (if using high-altitude aerial spraying) around all known terrestrial habitats for federally- or state-listed species.
-Buffer distances are larger for insect pollinators of federally- or state-listed plants (2,640 ft for small pollinators, 10,560 ft for large pollinators such as bumble bees) (USFWS 2007). - Use mechanical weed removal techniques or individual plant treatments when buffers cannot be implemented and federally- or state-listed species habitats are present. - Apply herbicides directly to target plants, rather than broadly to large areas, whenever possible to avoid harming nearby non-target or native vegetation. - Avoid herbicide spraying on days when wind speeds are high (> 10 mph) and on days when heavy rain is expected within 24 hours. - Use the lowest concentration possible that will still allow for achievement of the desired result. - Avoid applying herbicides to and removing vegetation that is being used by birds for nesting.
+- To mitigate the potential for herbicide drift into sensitive aquatic and native riparian habitats, the Department recommends applying a minimum buffer of 20 ft (for spot applications), 100ft (if using ground application), 350 ft (if using low-altitude aerial spraying), or 1,320 ft (if using high-altitude aerial spraying; USFWS 2007) around all aquatic habitats and native riparian vegetation in the proposed treatment area. - To mitigate the potential for herbicide drift into sensitive habitats for federally or state-listed species, the Department recommends applying a minimum buffer of 10 ft (for spot applications), 90 ft (if using ground application), 300 ft (if using low-altitude aerial spraying), or 1,320 ft (if using high-altitude aerial spraying) around all known terrestrial habitats for federally or state-listed species.
+Buffer distances are larger for insect pollinators of federally or state-listed plants (2,640 ft for small pollinators, 10,560 ft for large pollinators such as bumble bees) (USFWS 2007). - Use mechanical weed removal techniques or individual plant treatments when buffers cannot be implemented and federally or state-listed species habitats are present. - Apply herbicides directly to target plants, rather than broadly to large areas, whenever possible to avoid harming nearby non-target or native vegetation. - Avoid herbicide spraying on days when wind speeds are high (> 10 mph) and on days when rain is expected within 48 hours. - Apply herbicides no later than two months before normal spring runoff and high-water tables are anticipated in the project area and wait until streamflow is back below normal bank full stage to consider applying herbicides in the late summer or fall. - Use the lowest concentration possible that will still allow for achievement of the desired result. - Avoid applying herbicides to and removing vegetation that is being used by birds for nesting.
 When nesting birds may be present in target vegetation in the project area, herbicides should be applied outside of the breeding bird season (April September). - In areas dominated by undesired or non-native plants, habitat loss may occur if herbicide is applied to the entire area, resulting in a total loss of vegetation.
 To avoid this, apply herbicides in a mosaic pattern, alternating treated and non-treated sites between years. - The Department recommends not using herbicides that contain the following chemicals that have been found to be slightly to highly toxic to wildlife including birds, fish, and pollinators: 2,4-D, dichlobenil, dichlorprop, fluazifop, glyphosate, oxyfluorfen, propyzamide, quizalofop, sulfometuron, and triclopyr (Michael 2002).